| Title: | The Free Algebra |

 the objects themselves do not care about the print method.
 Note also

-that the experimental calculus facility (as per deriv()
+that the experimental calculus facility (as per deriv())

-reserves numbers in the range SHRT_MAX
+reserves numbers in the range SHRT_MAX for

-is the integer for a symbol.
+infinitesimals, where r is the integer for a symbol.
 This

 system might change in the future.